theo-armour/agenda/1-health/gastroenterology.md

 * Stop most high fiber items five days before
 * No food for ~40 hours before
 * White wine is a clear liquid
-* Ditto ginger ale
+<li>Ditto ginger ale
-<li>No need to take shower before prep ~ you will be taking many showers later

 </li>
+* No need to take shower before prep ~ you will be taking many showers later

 * Drink equal amounts of Prep|Gavilyte|GoLightly and water

 * One glass of prep + one glass of water

 * Prepare the bathroom

 * Ensure no/zero/none trips out of the bathroom are needed

 * Stool place for phone and computer ( not used in 2020 )

 * Cleaning poo off carpet is not fun.
 Ditto off walls

 * Move wastebaskets and any other possible targets around toilet out of the way

 * Bring a full bag of diapers

 * When poo is squirting

 * Sit on toilet before taking off diaper

 * In shower cover butt with hand

 * Looking for:

 * Clear yellow liquid yellow, light, liquid, and clear, like urine

 * No lumps but may be millimeter size particles and the add corn kernel

 * The yellow liquid coats floor, hand, whatever with the most slippery substance known to mankind

 * Big increase to fall risk

 * Consider a non slip mat

 * Keep wiping rag in shower

 * It gets cold being naked in there!
 So take hot showers every ten minutes.
 Wear tee shirt??

 * Allow for urinating and final diaper change before leaving

 ## 2020-10-24